5.4 Major Publications in the Magazine Industry

 News Magazines

 As discussed earlier in this chapter, newsmagazines became popular during the 1920s.
-Today, newsmagazines make up a large portion of magazine sales, with multiple news periodicals ranking in the top 30 for circulation.
-Over time, a number of newsmagazines have established themselves in the industry, including Time, Newsweek, and U.S. News & World Report.
+Today, newsmagazines account for a significant portion of magazine sales, with multiple news periodicals ranking among the top 30 for circulation.
+Over time, several newsmagazines have established themselves in the industry, including Time, Newsweek, and U.S. News & World Report.

 Newsweek